daniel-siclarity/jax-fem/applications/capacitance/README.md

 Future improvements:
 - Better handling of material interfaces
+- Full solver-based approach for more accurate results
 - GPU acceleration for large meshes
 - Integration with SPICE for circuit simulation
 - Direct import from GDS-II or other IC layout formats